isomerpages/nparks-gardening/_cib20/Grow and Share Initiative.md

 				 <li>Receive your G&amp;S starter pack</li>
 To support you in your G&amp;S events, NParks will be giving out a G&amp;S starter pack.
 Please indicate interest for the G&amp;S starter pack through the registration form.
 Once your event details have been confirmed by NParks, the CIB team will reach out with information on how you can collect the G&amp;S starter pack.</ol></ul>
 	<h4><b>Step 2: Conduct your event </b></h4>
-	Time to bring your gardening event to life!
-Remember to capture those special moments with plenty of photographs.
+	<p>Time to bring your gardening event to life!
+Remember to capture those special moments with plenty of photographs.</p>
 		<h4><b>Step 3: Submit your event entries </b></h4>
-	After the event, submit a post-event form with <b>2 photographs</b> and event details by <b>11 January 2027</b>.
-The post-event form link will be sent to garden groups who have completed a G&amp;S event.
+<p>After the event, submit a post-event form with <b>2 photographs</b> and event details by <b>11 January 2027</b>.
+The post-event form link will be sent to garden groups who have completed a G&amp;S event.</p>
 	  <ul style="margin-left: 20px;"><ol style="list-style-type: lower-alpha;">
 			<li>Receive your G&amp;S appreciation pack</li>
 Eligible gardening groups which have completed the above will receive a G&amp;S appreciation pack and an e-certificate.
 The G&amp;S appreciation pack will be delivered in three batches:</ol></ul>